dallasmeyer/nvim/README.md

 - Custom looking dashboard and different themes added
 - Better-Escape - allows quick insert-mode exiting with "jk"
-- flash - modified to allow auto-jumping if only one option left in "s" search
 - supertab - modified to use tab to cycle through auto-completion (ctrl-e to exit).
 - Yanky - allows cycling through yank buffer through \[ or \] then y or c-n/c-p
 - Incline - adds a floating winbar, that shows the current file at top of window.